burliEnterprises/tensorflow-image-classifier/README.md

 <br/>

 ## Usage

-The usage is described in this article at the bottom half, simply follow the steps: https://medium.com/@m_ko/deep-learning-with-tensorflow-part-2-image-classification-58fcdffa7b84
+The usage is described in this article at the bottom half, simply follow the steps:<br/>
+https://medium.com/@m_ko/deep-learning-with-tensorflow-part-2-image-classification-58fcdffa7b84